tommasoc80/AbuseEval/README.md

 The annotation of the explicit-implicit labels in OffensEval has been conducted by a male (38, Italian) and a woman (30, Serbian) annotators, highly educated, and with a background in computational linguistics.

-The inter-annotator agreement of AbuseEval has been conducted by three annotators: 1 man (38, Italian) and two woman (30, Serbian; 24, Russian); all highly educated and with a background in computational linguistics.
-The full annotation of AbuseEval has been conducted by one annotator (24, Russian), highly educated and with a background in computational linguistics.
+The inter-annotator agreement of AbuseEval has been conducted by three annotators: 1 man (38, Italian) and two woman (30, Serbian; 23, Russian); all highly educated and with a background in computational linguistics.
+The full annotation of AbuseEval has been conducted by one annotator (23, Russian), highly educated and with a background in computational linguistics.

+All ages refer to the time of annotation: 2019.

 # References
 ```